 There will be options for extending this ride for those who are looking for more mileage.

 It’s impossible not to mention Sa Calobra when talking about cycling in Mallorca.
-This famous route is the reason many riders make the journey to the largest of the Balearic Islands.
-The route descends from the Serra de Tramuntana Mountains, which traverse the entire island all the way down to the Port de Sa Calobra.
-The rollercoaster, hairpin turns are just one of many distinguishing features of this route.
-In fact, one turn even loops under itself – one of only five turns that do this in all of Europe.
+This famous route is why many riders journey to the largest of the Balearic Islands.
+The route descends from the Serra de Tramuntana Mountains, traversing the island down to the Port de Sa Calobra.
+The rollercoaster and hairpin turns are just one of many distinguishing features of this route.
+One turn loops under itself – one of only five turns that do this in all of Europe.
 The main climb, which ascends 2,000-plus feet on an out-and-back road, is considered a European classic and is well known among professional cyclists and those seeking the most prestigious Strava KOMs.
-There’s a small cafe overlooking the climb where we’ll regroup and celebrate a huge accomplishment with an espresso.
+There’s a small cafe overlooking the climb where we’ll regroup and celebrate a massive accomplishment with an espresso.

 Shuttle options are available with less mileage and elevation.